esegerson/Multivaders/README.md

 ### Music

 A song is played while playing.
-Tones are played when the player types a number.
-There is some code to play a tone that harmonizes with the song, but it's a little off and needs work.
+Tones are synthesized when the player types a number.
+Code plays a tone that harmonizes with the song.

 ### Difficulty Progression